grain-lang/grain/stdlib/map.md

 ## Values

-Functions for working with the Map data type.
+Functions for working with Maps.

 ### Map.**makeSized**